seqeralabs/wave/configuration.md

 - **`wave.build.timeout`**: the timeout for the build process.
 Its default value is `5m` (5 minutes), providing a reasonable time frame for the build operation. *Optional*.

-- **`wave.build.workspace`**: defines the path to the directory used by Wave to store artifacts such as Dockerfiles, Trivy cache for scan, buildkit context, authentication configuration files, etc. For example, `/efs/wave/build`. *Mandatory*.
+- **`wave.build.workspace`**: defines the path to the directory used by Wave to store artifacts such as Dockerfiles, Trivy cache for scan, Buildkit context, authentication configuration files, etc. For example, `/efs/wave/build`. *Mandatory*.

 - **`wave.build.cleanup`**: determines the cleanup strategy after the build process.
 Options include `OnSuccess`, meaning cleanup occurs only if the build is successful. *Optional*.